Table of Contents

 What if I’m a Hot Sleeper?

 Having a warmer temperature makes the bed softer while a cooler temperature will make it firmer.
 Hot sleepers profusely sweat in plush mattresses, simply because their body parts aren’t entirely in contact with the bedroom air due to sinking in the bed and if the mattress is too soft for them, they would wake up feeling uncomfortably hot.
 So, a firmer mattress is much preferable for hot sleepers.

 How to make a Plush mattress firm?

-Naturally, a firm mattress would lose its firmness and adapt to softness over time of usage.
+Naturally, a firm mattress would lose its firmness and adapt to softness overtime usage.
 However, a plush mattress can’t naturally go firm unless it means sagging.
-For that, you can rotate your mattress or even flip it to get a good night’s to prevent lack of support.
+For that, you can rotate your mattress or even flip it to get a good night’s to prevent a lack of support.